pags/engine.js/README.md

 #### `(instance).disown(f)`

-Remove a previously added cleanup fucntion.
+Remove a previously added cleanup function.

 Will return `this` for chaining.